10/30/2024

 Vice President of Investor Relations

 Thank you, Michelle.
 Welcome to Extra Space Storage's third quarter 2024 earnings call.
 In addition to our press release, we have furnished unaudited supplemental financial information on our website.
-Please remember that management's prepared remarks and answers to your questions may contain forward-looking statements as defined in the Private Securities Litigation Reform Act.
-Actual results could differ materially from those stated or implied by our forward-looking statements due to risks and uncertainties associated with the company's business.
-These forward-looking statements are qualified by the cautionary guidelines and the company's latest filings with the SEC, which we encourage our listeners to review.
+Please remember that management's prepared remarks and answers to your questions may contain forward looking statements as defined in the Private Securities Litigation Reform Act.
+Actual results could differ materially from those stated or implied by our forward looking statements due to risks and uncertainties associated with the company's business.
+These forward looking statements are qualified by the cautionary statements contained in the company's latest filings with the SEC, which we encourage our listeners to review.
 Forward-looking statements represent management's estimates as of today, October 30th, 2024.
 The company assumes no obligation to revise or update any forward-looking statements because of changing market conditions or other circumstances after the date of this conference call.
 I would now like to turn the call over to Joe Margolis, Chief Executive Officer.

 speaker